agni-vennila/blocktrust-api-service-fastify-ts/README.md

 To install the dependencies

+### `npx prisma generate`

+To create the database

 ### `npm run dev`

 To start the app in dev mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
-Open [http://localhost:3000/swagger](http://localhost:3000/swagger) to view the swagger ui.
+Open [http://localhost:3000/swagger](http://localhost:3000/swagger) to view the swagger ui. <Currently, it's is not working>

+### `open http-client.http` in the IntelliJ IDEA and play the rest urls

+To play around rest urls

 ### `npm start`